 One example of a widely used app in healthcare is MyChart:

 Understanding the specific and unique needs of patients is an important element in marketing innovative health technology.
-When you look at successful apps such as MyChart, it might seem like a given that patients will download and use it, but that’s not the case.
+With successful apps, it might seem like a given that patients will use it, but that’s not the case.

 Being able to address patient concerns about privacy and helping them build trust in new technologies are likely two roadblocks you’ll need to overcome as you build a health technology marketing portfolio.

 Blockchain is a technology that takes blocks of data or information records and links them together with cryptography.
-One of the reasons it’s become valuable to the medical field is that by design, blockchain makes data resistant to alterations and modifications.
+One reason it’s become so valuable is that by design, blockchain makes data resistant to alterations and modifications.

-While blockchain technology is still somewhat new and not as widely known as other technologies, the market for it is set to surpass $1.6 billion by 2025.
+While blockchain is still somewhat new and not as known, the market is set to surpass $1.6 billion by 2025.
 That’s a 67.5 percent growth rate over five years.

 Blockchain’s real value is in the way it can be used to handle large quantities of data.
 It can also establish data standardization and make exchanges between institutions and systems much more streamlined and secure.